-Hydro One's TSP reflects the need for continued station renewal investments at a cost of 4 \$3.5 billion, or approximately 53%, of the total planned capital expenditures over the 5 planning period, \$1.9 billion of which is required over the test period to address 6 deteriorated station assets including transformers, circuit breakers, protection, control and 7 telecom equipment.
-Over the TSP planning period, these replacements are expected to 8 approximately maintain the proportion of transformers on the system that are beyond 9 their expected service life at 26%, approximately maintain the proportion of protection 10 systems operating beyond their expected service life at 28% and maintain the number of 11 breakers that are beyond their expected service life at 12%.
-This includes the replacement 12 of 72% of the air-blast circuit breakers (ABCBs) at a cost of \$594M.
-ABCBs are about 13 10 times more expensive to maintain and about 4 times less reliable than their equivalent 14 SF6 circuit breakers.
-15
+Hydro One's TSP reflects the need for continued station renewal investments at a cost of \$3.5 billion, or approximately 53%, of the total planned capital expenditures over the planning period, \$1.9 billion of which is required over the test period to address deteriorated station assets including transformers, circuit breakers, protection, control and telecom equipment.
+Over the TSP planning period, these replacements are expected to approximately maintain the proportion of transformers on the system that are beyond their expected service life at 26%, approximately maintain the proportion of protection systems operating beyond their expected service life at 28% and maintain the number of breakers that are beyond their expected service life at 12%.
+This includes the replacement of 72% of the air-blast circuit breakers (ABCBs) at a cost of \$594M.
+ABCBs are about 10 times more expensive to maintain and about 4 times less reliable than their equivalent SF6 circuit breakers.

-The TSP also delivers an increased emphasis on line renewal investments at a cost of 17 approximately \$2.0 billion over the planning period, \$1.2 billion of which is required 18 over the test period, to refurbish and replace end of life transmission lines, underground 19 cables, insulators and wood poles, while continuing with tower coating of steel structures 20 to extend their useful life, but at a reduced pacing consistent with direction from the OEB 21 in the Prior Proceeding.
-Detailed condition assessments are being conducted for lines 22 exceeding 50 years of age to inform the line refurbishment program.
-While the planned 23 rate of refurbishment does not keep up with lines demographics, the risk is managed by 24 prioritizing line refurbishment investments based on detailed asset condition assessments.
-25 The pace at which a transmission line deteriorates varies depending on location and 26 environmental and system conditions.
-27
+The TSP also delivers an increased emphasis on line renewal investments at a cost of approximately \$2.0 billion over the planning period, \$1.2 bill-ion of which is required over the test period, to refurbish and replace end of life transmission lines, underground cables, insulators and wood poles, while continuing with tower coating of steel structures to extend their useful life, but at a reduced pacing consistent with direction from the OEB in the Prior Proceeding.
+Detailed condition assessments are being conducted for lines exceeding 50 years of age to inform the line refurbishment program.
+While the planned rate of refurbishment does not keep up with lines demographics, the risk is managed by prioritizing line refurbishment investments based on detailed asset condition assessments.

-Filed: 2019-03-21 EB-2019-0082 Exhibit A Tab 3 Schedule 1 Page 36 of 49
+Filed: 2019-03-21 EB-2019-0082 Exhibit A Tab 3 Schedule 1 Page 37 of 50

-The TSP includes \$947 million in proposed System Access and System Service capital 1 that is required over the TSP planning period, \$552 million of which is required over the 2 test period, to provide transmission access and additional capacity for new customer 3 connections and to implement regional development plans that were developed jointly 4 with customers, transmitters, distributors and the IESO.
-These investments will result in 5 the addition of seven new transformer stations, ten customer-owned stations and 272 6 circuit km of new or upgraded transmission lines.
-Major projects include the 7 development work for the North-West Bulk transmission expansion, new transmission 8 switching and lines facilities to support load growth in the Learnington area, 9 transformation and lines at Milton Switching station, and upgrades/expansion in Barrie 10 and Toronto areas.
-11
+- The pace at which a transmission line deteriorates varies depending on location and - 2 environmental and system conditions. - The TSP includes \$947 million in proposed System Access and System Service capital - 4 that is required over the TSP planning period, \$552 million of which is required over the - test period, to provide transmission access and additional capacity for new customer - 6 connections and to implement regional development plans that were developed jointly - with customers, transmitters, distributors and the IESO.
+These investments will result in - the addition of seven new transformer stations, ten customer-owned stations and 272 - 9 circuit km of new or upgraded transmission lines.
+Major projects include the - development work for the North-West Bulk transmission expansion, new transmission - switching and lines facilities to support load growth in the Leamington area, - transformation and lines at Milton Switching station, and upgrades/expansion in Barrie - and Toronto areas.

-The TSP also includes \$447 million of general plant capital that is required over the 13 planning period, \$304 million of which is required over the test period, to support day-to-14 day business and operations activities such as buildings, tools, equipment, rolling stock, 15 as well as information technology hardware and software.
-This includes investing \$189 16 million in operating infrastructure and control facilities.
-This amount includes the new 17 Integrated System Operating Centre ("ISOC"), which represents an investment of \$45 18 million over the planning period, as well as an upgrade to Hydro One's Network 19 Management System - used for grid control, and a refresh of Hydro One's integrated 20 voice communication telephony system.
-21
+15 The TSP also includes \$447 million of general plant capital that is required over the planning period, \$304 million of which is required over the test period, to support day-today business and operations activities such as buildings, tools, equipment, rolling stock, as well as information technology hardware and software.
+This includes investing \$189 million in operating infrastructure and control facilities.
+This amount includes the new million over the planning period, as well as an upgrade to Hydro One's Network voice communication telephony system.